0x90n/InfoSec-Black-Friday/README.md

 :rocket::rocket: means the vendor is a community supporter.
 They have committed financially to support the time and effort involved in providing you this list, with a portion being donated to the EFF! https://www.eff.org/

+:new: means first time ever joining the list!

 *Disclaimer: I have included my own, paid and other discount codes sent in directly by DM/Pigeon/Smoke signals.

 -----------------------------------------------------------------------------------------